-- 9.4.1 All locations where one member touches another member require a connection.
+9.4.1 All locations where one member touches another member require a connection.
 Multiple members may be connected at the same location.
-If two or more members touch at multiple locations where the points of contact are not associated with a continuous surface or occur at different locations along the member, then a connection shall be required at each location. - 9.4.2 Each connection shall contain at least one and at most two faying surfaces associated with each member being connected.
+If two or more members touch at multiple locations where the points of contact are not associated with a continuous surface or occur at different locations along the member, then a connection shall be required at each location.

+9.4.2 Each connection shall contain at least one and at most two faying surfaces associated with each member being connected.

-- 9.4.2.1 Faying surfaces are the only locations where members are in contact with each other. - 9.4.2.2 Faying surfaces that are a gradual curve shall not have inflection points.
-Contact surfaces on either side of a corner or bend, as opposed to a gradual curve, shall be treated as separate faying surfaces. - 9.4.2.3 Every faying surface shall be penetrated by at least one loose bolt secured by a loose nut such that the members cannot be separated without first unscrewing and removing the loose bolt(s) that connects them.
-A loose bolt may connect more than two members. - 9.4.2.4 Minor, unintentional gaps between the faying surfaces of members due to member and fabrication imperfections shall be allowed and treated as continuous faying surfaces provided the resulting waves or protrusions in the faying surfaces are not large enough to resist movement without the presence of a bolt. - 9.4.2.5 Cam locks, dovetails, tube-in-tube/sleeved and other mechanical/interlocking connections that are designed to resist movement without the presence of a bolt are prohibited regardless of whether a bolt penetrates the faying surfaces. - Each individual hole in a member for a loose bolt shall be completely surrounded by the member.
-Furthermore, such holes in the outer plies of a connection shall be small enough that the nut or bolt head cannot pass through. - 9.4.4 Each individual nut shall at least fully engage the threads of the matching bolt.
+9.4.2.1 Faying surfaces are the only locations where members are in contact with each other.

+9.4.2.2 Faying surfaces that are a gradual curve shall not have inflection points.
+Contact surfaces on either side of a corner or bend, as opposed to a gradual curve, shall be treated as separate faying surfaces.

+9.4.2.3 Every faying surface shall be penetrated by at least one loose bolt secured by a loose nut such that the members cannot be separated without first unscrewing and removing the loose bolt(s) that connects them.
+A violation where a nut has not been installed on a bolt must be corrected during the 5 minute correction period.
+A loose bolt may connect more than two members.

+9.4.2.4 Minor, unintentional gaps between the faying surfaces of members due to member and fabrication imperfections shall be allowed and treated as continuous faying surfaces provided the resulting waves or protrusions in the faying surfaces are not large enough to resist movement without the presence of a bolt.

+9.4.2.5 Cam locks, dovetails, tube-in-tube/sleeved and other mechanical/interlocking connections that are designed to resist movement without the presence of a bolt are prohibited regardless of whether a bolt penetrates the faying surfaces.

+9.4.3 Each individual hole in a member for a loose bolt shall be completely surrounded by the member.
+Furthermore, such holes in the outer plies of a connection shall be small enough that the nut or bolt head cannot pass through.

+9.4.4 Each individual nut shall at least fully engage the threads of the matching bolt.
 That is, the terminal threads of the bolt shall extend beyond or be flush with the outer face of the nut.
 The threads of the nut shall match the bolt so that installation and removal require relative rotation.